Experts question whether the European Union should allocate huge subsidies for the production of semiconductors

 Image Source: Pixabay

-The level of government support could reach a level that even supporters of increased investment in chip production consider excessive, writes financial times.
+The level of government support might reach a level that even supporters of increased investment in chip production consider excessive, writes financial times.
 For example, Intel has previously agreed on the allocation of 6.8 billion euros to it as state support for the construction of a plant in Magdeburg (Germany).
-And now it expects to receive about 10 billion euros in subsidies in connection with the increase in the project’s budget to almost 30 billion euros.
+And now it expects to receive regarding 10 billion euros in subsidies in connection with the increase in the project’s budget to almost 30 billion euros.
 Experts are wondering why Intel should receive such a large subsidy, especially given that there is so little domestic demand for the advanced chips it will produce in Germany.

 “This can lead to significant misallocation of resources – says Reint Gropp (Reint Gropp), head of the Institute for Economic Research.
 Leibniz (IWH).
 “It would probably be more efficient to just buy cheap subsidized chips from the US.”